MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 One computer system (physical or virtual) running [Windows Server 2016 Technical Preview 5](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-technical-preview).

 > This quick start is specific to Windows Server containers on Windows Server 2016.
-Additional quick start documentation is available for other configuration.
-See the table of contents for these.
+Additional quick start documentation can be found in the table of contents on the left hand side of this page.

 ## 1. Install Container Feature